-Identification of brand and generic products is based on the methodology developed by CIHI using data sources such as the Health Canada Drug Product Database (HC-DPD), the Health Canada Notice of Compliance (HC-NOC) and the Health Canada Patent Register.
+Identification of brand, generic, reference biologic and biosimilar products is based on the methodology developed by CIHI using data sources such as the Health Canada Drug Product Database (HC-DPD), the Health Canada Notice of Compliance (HC-NOC) and the Health Canada Patent Register.
 Products may be categorized in one of the following categories:

-- Brand-name products: Products submitted as new drug submission/active ingredient(s) to Health Canada as reported by the HC-NOC database, associated with a patent number as reported by the Health Canada Patent Register database or manufactured by an innovative pharmaceutical research company; products assigned with Schedule D (Biological) as reported by the HC-DPD. - 2.
-Generic products: Products with a description that contains the main active ingredient as reported by Health Canada and/or a prefix of a generic company name (e.g., NOVO, APO, PMS, RATIO, SANDOZ); products not otherwise defined as brand-name products.
+- Brand-name products: Products submitted as new drug submission/active ingredient(s) to Health Canada as reported by the HC-NOC database, associated with a patent number as reported by the Health Canada Patent Register database or manufactured by an innovative pharmaceutical research company. - 2.
+Generic products: Products with a description that contains the main active ingredient as reported by Health Canada and/or a prefix of a generic company name (e.g., NOVO, APO, PMS, RATIO, SANDOZ); products not otherwise defined as brand-name, reference biologic or biosimilar products.